hanisjuwaini/Case-Study-Cyclistic-Analysis/README.md

 ![image](https://github.com/hanisjuwaini/Case-Study-Cyclistic-Bike-Share-Analysis/assets/87611715/b89ad155-fabb-42c7-922d-05465fdfa919)

-Based on the charts above, it is not surprising that members are spending less time on bike, with an average of <15 mins daily, as I assumed that they are using it as their transportation to to their workplace which is accessible by bikes.
+Based on the charts above, it is not surprising that members are spending less time on bike, with an average of <15 mins daily, as I assumed that they are using it as their transportation to their workplace which is accessible by bikes.
 While casual riders are spending almost 2x more than members for leisure purpose.
+Another note is that whereas casual riders' usage tends to peak on the weekends and decline during the week, members' usage is constant throughout the whole week.

 ![image](https://github.com/hanisjuwaini/Case-Study-Cyclistic-Bike-Share-Analysis/assets/87611715/ad6672ce-990e-4cd6-9c62-a2c04edbfc7f)

-Plus if we look at the peak hour based on the chart above, we can see that the number surges at early in the morning (7-8am) which the start of office hour.
-And the next peak hour is between 4-6pm where people are commuting back home.
+ If we look at the peak hour based on the chart above, we can see that the number surges at early in the morning, 6am to 8am where the working hours for most begin.
+And the following peak hour is between 4pm to 6pm where people are commuting back home.

 Now let's see what type of bikes do the user prefer.
-Based on the chart below,
+Based on the chart below, the members choose the classic bike over the electric bikes, with no usage at all for the docked bike.
+Casual riders also seem to prefer classic bike over the others and electric bike as their second preference.

 ![image](https://github.com/hanisjuwaini/Case-Study-Cyclistic-Bike-Share-Analysis/assets/87611715/0ee39120-a103-4614-8669-29e6b74eefb9)

 ![image](https://github.com/hanisjuwaini/Case-Study-Cyclistic-Bike-Share-Analysis/assets/87611715/9a567249-3293-44ea-9aa8-b4c4bc2da27f)

-From the charts below, I see that the famous stations where most people picked up the ride are almost identical, such as DuSable Lake Shore Dr & Monroe St, DuSable Lake Shore Dr & North Blvd, Streeter Dr & Grand Ave etc).
-After further research these stations are apparently surrounded by the lake view, restaurants, pubs, playground and many more.
+From the charts below, I see that the famous stations where most people picked up the ride are almost identical, such as DuSable Lake Shore Dr & Monroe St, DuSable Lake Shore Dr & North Blvd, Streeter Dr & Grand and Michigan Ave & Oak St. After further research these stations are apparently along the sea, surrounded by restaurants, pubs, playground and many more.

 ![image](https://github.com/hanisjuwaini/Case-Study-Cyclistic-Bike-Share-Analysis/assets/87611715/eacacd51-27c8-4443-8788-4c1fdf55f470)